tinyleafgreens/devrel_assessment/README.md

 # DevRel Assessment Project

-The purpose of this project is to create a smart contact and modify the Algokit default "hello_world" project to save a string to box storage.
-The project was created using Algokit and the only files modified are linked below.
+The purpose of this project is to create a smart contact and modify the AlgoKit default "hello_world" project to save data to the contract's box storage.
+The project was created using AlgoKit and the only files modified are linked below.
 The [deploy_config.py](/smart_contracts/hello_world/deploy_config.py) file operates on the following steps:

 1. Deploy the smart contract defined in [contract.py](/smart_contracts/hello_world/contract.py).
 2. Send a transaction to fund the contract account (a minimum balance is required to utilize box storage).